3 Important Things to Check For When Doing Calligraphy

 Bonus Tip: Upstroke/Downstroke Size

-This bonus tip is related to the previous one, because consistent downstroke and upstroke width plays a big part in consistent sizing.
+This bonus tip is related to the previous one, because consistent line width plays a big part in consistent sizing.

 As always with calligraphy, there should be a noticeable size difference between upstrokes and downstrokes.